 The following is a high-level description of the contents of each section in this document.
 The content is prescribed by regulations and some of the information is quite technical.
-The regulations are complex and some jargon is unavoidable, but we have aimed to make this understandable to all readers and a glossary is included at the back to help explain the terminology.
+The regulations are complex and some jargon is unavoidable, but we have aimed to make this understandable to all readers.